The dangers of assuming that others have it easier

 We “move up” to different levels because of a trait called core self-evaluation, which measures our self-esteem, believe in our ability to figure things out, and emotional stability.
 1like the construct core self-evaluation for this idea, the “fundamental premises that individuals hold about themselves and their functioning in the world” that’s linked to objective career success.

-No one succeeds alone, but if you’re always emailing, calling, and depending on others, you won’t have any practice solving your own problems once something truly novel comes along.
+My friend Molly can’t send an email without showing it to multiple people, but if you ’re always emailing, calling, and depending on others, you won’t have any practice solving your own problems once something truly novel comes along.

 Productive and unproductive habits compound over time, and can create wildly different trajectories over the long haul.
-I can’t imagine anything more important than being able to quickly handle small bumps in the road, without:
+Just imagine how much further you’ll be able to get by being able to quickly handle small bumps in the road, without freaking out.
+Without telling yourself “it’s a sign that it wasn’t meant to be!”

-Overcoming the “Everyone has it easier than I do” self-doubt downward spiral
+Overcoming the “everyone has it easier than I do” spiral

 Direct your attention where it it most useful